Explore Sydney’s Hidden Gems

 The duration of a bespoke tour is open.
 The tour time can range from three to nine hours in length.
-Let us know what you want to see and we will put together an itinerary with an estimated time and price.
+Let us know what you want to see and we will put together an itinerary with an estimated time.

 Inner Sydney Bespoke

 It’s not just the Opera House and the Harbour Bridge!
 A short way from Sydney’s iconic attractions are hidden gems that show both the history of our city and its contemporary sparkle.
 Here are a few of our favourites:

 White Rabbit Gallery and neighbouring green building, Central Park

 Brett Whiteley Studio (Friday to Sunday)